JackieTseng/paper-notes/docs/1/README.md

 </p>

 + **Local Pruning and Parameter Co-adaptation**
- + During retraining, it is better to retain the weights from the initial training phase for the connections that survived pruning thah it is to re-initialize the pruned layers since CNNs contain ***fragile co-adapted*** features.
+ + During retraining, it is better to retain the weights from the initial training phase for the connections that survived pruning than it is to re-initialize the pruned layers since CNNs contain ***fragile co-adapted*** features.
- + Dealing with the ***Vanishing gradient problem***, the author fix the paramters for part of network and only retain a shallow network by reusing the surviving parameters, with already co-adapted well with the un-pruned layers during initial training.
+ + Dealing with the ***vanishing gradient problem***, the author fix the paramters for part of network and only retain a shallow network by reusing the surviving parameters, with already co-adapted well with the un-pruned layers during initial training.

 + **Iteraitve Pruning**
  + Pruning followed by a retraining is one iteration, after many such iterations the minimum number conncetions could be found.